arr213/bomb_squad/README.md

 Our app's web components were built using custom CSS, [Bootstrap](http://getbootstrap.com/), and [AngularJS](https://angularjs.org/).
 The multiplayer component is powered by [Firebase](https://firebase.google.com/?utm_source=firechat).

+Watch the presentation for our app here: https://www.youtube.com/watch?v=dffKZcUzj4M

 This game is meant for two or more players, so make sure you have buddy before starting to play!

 ## Live Demo